Dimension theory of Non-Autonomous iterated function systems: Introduction

 where $a_{i}$ is a translation vector, and $T_i$ is a linear transformation on $\R^{d}$.
 The set $\{\Psi_{i}\}_{1\leq i\leq M}$ is called a {\em self-affine iterated function system}.
 By the well-known theorem of Hutchinson, see~\cite{Bk_KJF2,Hutch81}, the IFS has a unique {\em attractor}, that is a unique non-empty compact $E \subset \R^{d}$ such that

-which is called a {\em self-affine} set.
-If the affine transformations $\Psi_i$ are similarity mappings, we call $E$ a {\em self- similar} set, see~\cite{Bk_KJF2} for details.
+which is called a {\em self-affine set}.
+If the affine transformations $\Psi_i$ are similarity mappings, we call $E$ a {\em self- similar set}, see~\cite{Bk_KJF2} for details.

 Formulae giving the Hausdorff and box-counting dimensions of self-similar sets satisfying the open set condition are well-known, see~\cite{Bk_KJF2}.
 However, calculation of the dimensions of self-affine sets is more awkward, see~\cite{Bedfo84,Falco13, FH08,HYH94,McMul84,PerSo00}.
 For each $k=1,2,\cdots$, we write $\mathcal{I}^{k}=\{i_{1}i_{2}\cdots i_{k}:1\leq i_{j}\leq M,\ j\leq k\}$ for the set of words of length $k$.
 Let $\phi^s$ be the singular value function defined by ~\eqref{def svf}.
-Let $d(T_1,\ldots,T_M)$ be the unique solution to
+Falconer in \cite{Falco88} defined the criticla value $d(T_1,\ldots,T_M)$ which is the unique solution to